astramieri/oci-generative-ai/docs/training.md

 ## Soft Prompting

 **Soft prompting** is another cheap training option.
-In soft prompting, what we're going to do is actually add parameters to the prompt, which you can think about as adding very specialized, quote, unquote, *words* that will input to the model in order to queue it to perform specific tasks.
+In soft prompting, what we're going to do is actually add parameters to the prompt, which you can think about as adding very specialized *words* that will input to the model in order to queue it to perform specific tasks.

 Unlike prompting, a **soft prompt is learned** or in other words, the parameters that represent those specialized words we added to the prompt are initialized randomly and iteratively fine-tuned during training.